-√ Note: Income from line 4a and line 4b represents income from IRA distributions and that does not count for purposes of Rhode Island's modification on pension/annuity income.
+\checkmark Note: Income from line 4a and line 4b represents income from IRA distributions and that does not count for purposes of Rhode Island's modification on pension/annuity income.

-In summary: To determine what income qualifies for purposes of Rhode Island's modification involving income from pensions, 401(k) plans, annuities, or other such sources, look to see how much income is listed on line 5b of your U.S. Form 1040 or line 5b of your U.S. Form 1040-SR. Up to \$15,000 of that amount qualifies under Rhode Island's modification.
+In summary: To determine what income qualifies for purposes of Rhode Island's modification involving income from pensions, 401(k) plans, annuities, or other

-Please note that, for convenience, some screenshots in this publication, and the associated line references, involve federal tax forms for certain tax years.
+Please note that, for convenience, some screenshots in this publication and the associated line references involve federal tax forms for certain tax years.
 The form and line references may be different for future tax years.

 Noah is a retired federal government employee.
 He receives income from a federal government pension.
 A Form 1099-R is sent to him each year showing, among other things, the taxable portion of his federal government pension.
 He enters the amount of that taxable portion on line 5b on his federal income tax return.
-The amount counts as "pension and/or annuity income" for purposes of Rhode Island's tax break.
-(Noah still must clear all other requirements to actually qualify for Rhode Island's tax break, including those involving age and income, as described elsewhere in this publication.)
+The amount counts as "pension and/or annuity income" for purposes of Rhode Island's modification.

+Noah still must clear all other requirements to qualify for Rhode Island's modification, including those involving age and income, as described elsewhere in this publication.

 Emma is retired from a business.
 She regularly withdraws money from a 401(k) plan.
 A Form 1099-R is sent to her each year showing, among other things, the taxable portion of her 401(k) plan distributions.
 She enters the amount of that taxable portion on line 5b on her federal income tax return.
-The amount counts as "pension and/or annuity income" for purposes of Rhode Island's tax break.
-(Emma still must clear all other requirements to qualify for Rhode Island's tax break, including those involving age and income, as described elsewhere in this publication.)
+The amount counts as "pension and/or annuity income" for purposes of Rhode Island's modification.

+Emma still must clear all other requirements to qualify for Rhode Island's tax modification, including those involving age and income, as described elsewhere in this publication.